Events

 2025

 On Saturday, June 21 the public had the opportunity to explore the historic streetcar level of the Veterans Memorial Bridge, the original subway stations, and trolley tracks.
 Attendees had the chance to learn about revitalization efforts of the lower level of the bridge and its surroundings.
-During the event, Cuyahoga County's Fresh Water Institute provided hands-on activities for families, inspiring continued stewardship of the Cuyahoga River and our great Lake Erie.
 View the event photo gallery.
+Additionally, Cuyahoga County, in partnership with the Historic Gateway Neighborhood Corporation, offered weekly historic walking tours from June through September.
+In addition to learning about Cuyahoga County’s revitalization efforts for the lower level of the bridge, participants had the chance to share their ideas and the history of the bridge alongside professional guides.

 2024